andrew-d/dockerfiles/README.md

 Name           | Short Description
 ---------------|--------------------------------------------------------------
-ubuntu         | The base image I use for "heavyweight" containers. ubuntu-build   | An extension of the `ubuntu` container with common build tools installed. syncthing      | A container that runs a [syncthing](http://syncthing.net/) instance. nginx-confd    | Nginx in a container, automatically reconfigured with [confd][confd]. sthttpd-build  | A small container that builds a statically-linked copy of [sthttpd][sthttpd]. busybox        | The [progrium/busybox][bb] container, with cURL and root CA certificates.
+ubuntu         | The base image I use for "heavyweight" containers. ubuntu-build   | An extension of the `ubuntu` image with common build tools installed. syncthing      | An image that runs a [syncthing](http://syncthing.net/) instance. nginx-confd    | Nginx in a container, automatically reconfigured with [confd][confd]. sthttpd-build  | A small image that builds a statically-linked copy of [sthttpd][sthttpd]. busybox        | The [progrium/busybox][bb] image, with cURL and root CA certificates.